stephen-bunn/cookiecutter-python-poetry-project/README.md

-# Cookiecutter Template – Python Package 🐍📦
+# Cookiecutter Template – Python Poetry Package 🎶🐍📦

 This project contains a [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template that allows us to easily build out fully intialized Python packages that are ready for publishing right out of the box.
 We also add in a whole bunch of tooling to benefit the development experience and promote project sustainability.